-We are proud to say that we have won the Gold award for Best Fitness Instructor and Fitness Club for 2015!
+We are proud to say that we have won the Gold award for Best Fitness Instructor for 2018 in the Burlington Readers Choice Awards!

 Our past achievements include:

 2015: The Gold award for Best Fitness Instructor and Fitness Club.